This content mentions suicide or suicidal thoughts. Please read with care. There are details of where to find help at the bottom of this page.

 - Produce a guide linking and integrating London mental health and other services, like social care and housing support, to create a whole-person approach.

-- Create a mental health curriculum for schools that focuses on prevention rather than diagnosis of illness and that recognises the diversity of London’s children.
+- Create a mental health curriculum for schools that focuses on prevention rather than diagnosis of illnesses and that recognises the diversity of London’s children.

 - Invest in after-school clubs that support young people to look after their mental health, develop better decision-making processes and meet role models.